C0DYM/Local-Meshcore-Config/README.md

 ---

 ## Messaging
-- Users can send messages to the **Public Channel** where all companions receive a copy.
+- Users can send messages to the **Public Channel** where all companions in the mesh receive a copy.
 - **Private channels** can be created to provide an encrypted channel for multiple companions to join.
-- **Direct messaging** is supported, but both devices must have each other added as a contact.
+- **Direct messaging** will send a message through the mesh to the other companion and provide a delivery receipt.
+Note: Each device must have each other added as a contact to DM.
-  Blind messaging does not work.

 ---